Luminance harnesses the latest advances in artificial intelligence, developed in-house by our team of Cambridge University Ph.Ds.

 A unique approach

-Luminance is software and can either be installed directly into your existing systems as a physical appliance, or accessed securely via the cloud.
-Once the contents of the data room have been uploaded, Luminance’s machine learning algorithms read and analyse the documents to identify clauses, extract data and detect anomalies.
-Then you can simply log on to get an immediate overview of the entire data room.
+Despite the sophisticated technology underpinning the system, Luminance is fast and easy to deploy, requiring minimal installation.
+Luminance is software and can be installed as a physical appliance or accessed securely via the cloud.
+Once documents have been uploaded via your file system or virtual data room, Luminance’s machine learning algorithms automatically identify clauses, extract data and detect anomalies.
+Users simply log on via their web browser to get immediate insight.

 Luminance offers the only truly language-agnostic technology on the market, and the majority of our clients use the platform to review multilingual projects.
 Because it detects patterns in the language of any data set, Luminance does not need to be ‘fluent’ in a language in order to be useful.
 It can expose similarities and differences between contracts written in any language.
 The more concepts your team identifies to Luminance in non-English languages, the more sophisticated its understanding becomes.